iliazlobin/software-developer-agent/README.md

 ![GitHub Flow Diagram](./images/github-flow.png)

+### Technical Webhook Implementation

+The webhook integration operates through a sophisticated event-driven architecture that transforms GitHub issue events into automated development workflows:

+#### Webhook Event Processing
+1. **GitHub Event Capture**: When a label is added to an issue, GitHub sends a `issues.labeled` webhook payload to the agent's endpoint (`/api/webhooks/github`)
+2. **Signature Verification**: The webhook handler validates the GitHub signature using HMAC-SHA256 with the configured webhook secret to ensure request authenticity
+3. **Event Filtering**: The system filters for supported label patterns (`open-swe*`, `software-engineer*`) and ignores irrelevant events
+4. **Payload Extraction**: Critical data is extracted including issue title, body, repository context, user information, and label metadata

+#### Authentication & Authorization
+- **GitHub App Authentication**: Uses GitHub App installation tokens with repository-scoped permissions
+- **User Validation**: Verifies the label-adding user has appropriate repository access and is authorized to trigger runs
+- **Installation Context**: Validates the GitHub App is properly installed on the target repository with necessary permissions

+#### Run Creation Pipeline
+1. **Thread Generation**: Creates a unique thread ID using UUID for conversation tracking and isolation
+2. **Graph State Initialization**: Constructs the initial `GraphState` object with issue context, repository metadata, and execution parameters
+3. **Mode Configuration**: Determines execution mode (manual/auto) based on label type and sets `auto_accept` flag accordingly
+4. **Manager Graph Invocation**: Starts the LangGraph Manager workflow with the configured state and streaming enabled
+5. **Database Persistence**: Stores run metadata, thread association, and execution state in the backend database

+#### Real-time Communication
+- **Streaming Architecture**: Uses Server-Sent Events (SSE) for real-time progress updates to the web interface
+- **WebSocket Fallback**: Implements WebSocket connections for browsers that don't support SSE properly
+- **Progress Tracking**: Maintains execution state across graph nodes with detailed logging and error handling

+#### Issue Comment Integration
+- **Automatic Notifications**: Posts status comments on the GitHub issue using the GitHub API with installation authentication
+- **Run URL Generation**: Creates secure, user-specific URLs that link directly to the run interface
+- **Access Control**: Implements user-based access restrictions where only the issue creator can access the generated run
+- **Status Updates**: Provides real-time status updates through issue comments as the run progresses

+#### Error Handling & Recovery
+- **Webhook Retry Logic**: Implements exponential backoff for failed webhook deliveries with GitHub's retry mechanism
+- **State Recovery**: Maintains run state persistence to handle system restarts and network interruptions
+- **Graceful Degradation**: Continues operation even if secondary services (notifications, logging) are temporarily unavailable
+- **Audit Trail**: Comprehensive logging of all webhook events, state transitions, and error conditions

 ### Triggering Runs with Labels

 The agent monitors GitHub issues for specific labels that trigger automated development runs.
 When you add one of these labels to an issue, the agent automatically creates a new run to process your request.